Our Mom's Braised Red Cabbage

 1. Heat fat in a large pot over medium heat.

-2. Add onions and saute until soft but not coloured, approx. 5 minutes
+2. Add onions and fry until soft but not coloured, about 5 minutes

 3. Add sliced cabbage (you may have to do this a bit at a time and let it wilt down depending on the size of your pot)

-4. When the all cabbage has wilted, add the vinegar, season lightly with salt and pepper, and lower the heat to medium-low.
+4. When the all cabbage has wilted, add the vinegar, season lightly with salt (as the cabbage wilts down the flavours will intesnify so don't go too heavy at this stage.)

 Wine Pairing: